Dental Hygiene - Student Learning Outcomes

 - Perform all phases of dental hygiene care, including assessment, planning implementation, and evaluation.

 - Demonstrate problem solving strategies when managing patient care; and will make recommendations and referrals based on scientific theories and research.

 - Make treatment recommendations and referrals based on accepted scientific theories and research.

 - Assess, plan, implement and evaluate educational activities to promote good oral health and minimize disease in the community.

 - Be competent in the application of self assessment skills and demonstrate a commitment to life long learning as well as the advancement of dental hygiene as a profession.

 - Conform to the ADHA’s Professional Code of Ethics while attending all classes, labs/clinics and when completing off campus rotations in the community.

 - Integrate legal and ethical concepts: maintaining patient confidentiality and autonomy while providing therapeutic interventions with cultural sensitivity and without discrimination.

 - Create accurate and complete written documents and effectively communicate with peers, faculty, staff, other health care professionals, as well as patients.

-- Be adequately prepared to successfully pass the National Dental Hygiene Examination and both components of the Northeast Regional Board with 75% proficiency; and will be complete all requirements for NYS certification to administer local anesthesia and nitrous oxide analgesia.
+- Be adequately prepared to successfully pass the National Dental Hygiene Examination and and both portions of the CDCA Exam (previously Northeast Regional Exam) with 75% proficiency; and will be complete all requirements for NYS certification to administer local anesthesia and nitrous oxide analgesia.